How to Make Your Bread More Chewy?

 Double Rise or Longer--Chewy textures can be achieved as well by double or even triple rising the bread dough.
 We sometimes let our recipes "rest"in the bowl for 15 to 20 min. before shaping them, when we are doing the faster one rise method.
 To get chewier texture, take the dough, once you are finished kneading it and shape a ball and place it in a bowl.
 Warm the bowl by rinsing it with warm water.
 Put the round of dough in the bowl with the seam side down.
 Cover the bowl snugly with a platter, plastic sheet, or whatever to keep the dough from drying out.
 The bowl should allow plenty of room for the dough to rise without bumping the cover.
 Don't oil or grease the bowl.
 Try to keep the dough in a cool place about 70 degree F. for a slower even rise.
 This will usually take 1 to 2 hours depending on how much gluten the flour that you used has.
 Once the dough has doubled in bulk, you can either shape the dough or give the dough a second rise.
 The longer slower rises will change the character of the finished breads textures and give you more to chew.
 The strands of gluten are closer together and the stretchiness in the bread dough improves.
 Remember that the yeast will rise faster the second or third time you rise the bread so keep an eye on it so not to overrise the bread in the pan proofing stage later.

-Bake the Bread in a Steamed Oven - Bakingsteaming bread in an oven bread in a steamed oven will make the crust beautifully rosy brown, thin and crispy-chewy in texture, and enhances the flavour of the bread as well.
+Bake the Bread in a Steamed Oven - Baking bread in a steamed oven will make the crust beautifully rosy brown, thin and crispy-chewy in texture, and enhances the flavour of the bread as well.
 Most of us don't own expensive steam ovens but a good approximation of their effects can be had with simple everyday equipment--and without endangering life and limb.
 Our preferred method is placing a heavy skillet or other pan in the bottom of the oven wihen you preheat.
 When you put in the brea, pour one cup of boiling water into the pan, shutting the oven quickly.
 This method is easy, but works only with a very well-insulated oven.
 Be sure the bread pans you are using are all metal.
 The second method we use a lot when making French Style breads.
 You preheat your oven to 450 degrees F and spray the risen loaves of bread with an atomizer of water.
 You repeat this spraying every 3 to 5 min. for about 12 min. just as your creust begins to brown nicely.
 Now turn the temperature down to 350 degrees F. and bake until the bread is done.
 Whatever method you use for steaming, please be careful.
 The temperatures are high and the presence of steam makes the heat intense.
 Plan ahead, so that you have the oven racks in place before heating the oven, and so that you know where you are going to put eah pan when the time comes.

 All three of the above tips will make a chewy, heartier loaf from your regular bread recipes.
-You can also try our Peasant's Hearty Bread recipe here using the above tips or this wonderful tasty Yogurt Pumpernickel bread recipe.
+You can also try our Peasant's Hearty Bread recipe here using the above tips or this wonderful tasty Yogurt Pumpernickel bread recipe. |